Intervention Overview

 Human Security and Equal Dignity

 The notion and concept of security is central to the way governments plan their policies.
 Traditionally, security is being approached from the angle of military strength or policing capabilities.
-However, the more the state-of-the-world is characterized by global interdependence, it is not so much military strength that counts anymore, but the willingness to cooperate, not just by states, but also by ordinary people.
+However, the more the state-of-the-world is characterized by global interconnection, it is not so much military strength that counts anymore, but the willingness to cooperate, not just by states, but also by ordinary people.
 Thus, the HumanDHS vision of a world of equal dignity for all, away from practices of humiliation, is intimately linked, both locally and globally, with the notion of human security.

 Human Rights and Equal Dignity